 2012 has gone in a blink of an eye, hopefully leaving room for a better 2013 – a year full of travel experiences and certainly more daring than the previous one.
-In the end, that’s all what we (the travelers) want.
+In the end, that’s all what we (travelers) want.
 Of course, we also hope for cheaper flights and free WI-FI everywhere, but that’s another story.
 In the meantime, let me grant you with some travel ideas and inspiration for an adventurous 2013.

 One of these is Ethiopia – the land of coffee, immortal legends, wildlife and awe-inspiring African displays.
-Experiences can vary from spectacular hikes in the rugged Simiem Mountains (one of the highest in Africa) to adventure tours in the Omo Valley’s outstanding national parks.
+Experiences here can vary from spectacular hikes in the rugged Simiem Mountains (one of the highest in Africa) to adventure tours in the Omo Valley’s outstanding national parks.
 You can quickly switch from thrilling safaris to mind-boggling cultural escapades and city getaways.
 Be aware though, Ethiopia might be one of the cheapest and most fascinating destinations in the world, but the experience it offers is pretty tough and definitely not for everyone.

 Another place of great beauty that makes the list is Machu Picchu.
-Known as one of the most amazing man-made sites on Earth and one of the finest traveling experiences, The Lost City of the Incas simply cannot fail to impress, to inspire and to broad horizons.
+Known as one of the most amazing man-made sites on Earth, and one of the finest traveling experiences, The Lost City of the Incas simply cannot fail to impress, to inspire and to broad horizons.

 It’s not a great time to visit Syria, but hopefully things will get better, and when they do, make sure not to miss its lively capital.
 Damascus claims to be the world’s oldest inhabited city, but even so, the ancient metropolis exudes a sweeping energy that makes it delightful – colorful souks, excellent museums, amazing mosques, a plethora of ancient historical sites and a particularly impressive Old Town.

 Add to your passion for old a dash of glamour with a trip to Rome!
-The Eternal City has much more than the Vatican and St. Peter’s Square and although it has been overexploited by countless generations of travelers over time, there will always be a tremendous off the beaten path experience there made just for you.
+The Eternal City has much more than the Vatican and St. Peter’s Square, and although it has been over-exploited by countless generations of travelers over time, there will always be a tremendous off-the-beaten-path experience there, made just for you.

-The Americans have the San Francisco Bay Area – one of the world’s most advanced metropolis in terms of technology and Chicago – the cradle of skyscrapers.
+The Americans have the San Francisco Bay Area – one of the world’s most advanced metropolis in terms of technology, and Chicago – the cradle of skyscrapers.

-If randomness takes you to South America, do not miss Brazil with its two dazzling cities – Sao Paolo and Brasilia.
+If randomness takes you to South America, do not miss Brazil, with its two dazzling cities – Sao Paolo and Brasilia.
 Both are masterpieces of modern architecture, especially Brasilia, a capital created in 1956 in the heart of the country.

 Europe is known worldwide for its old-fashioned charm and medieval plazas, but lately, most of its cities have began to think forward.
 Take a look at the exquisite capitals of Scandinavia – Helsinki, Stockholm, Oslo or Copenhagen, they all feature stylish mixes of history and innovative architecture.
-Other progressive destinations worth mentioning here are Barcelonaand Valencia – two Spanish cosmopolitan cities that continue to reinvent themselves and Berlin – one of Europe’s most modern cities.
+Other progressive destinations worth mentioning here are Barcelonaand Valencia – two Spanish cosmopolitan cities that continue to reinvent themselves, and Berlin – one of Europe’s most modern cities.

 The Middle East is also hard to beat.
 Dubai, Abu-Dhabi and Tel Aviv grant visitors with fabulous modern wonders and Arabian grandeur.

-From the tiny principality of San Marino and Italy’s jewels – Rimini, Venice and Lido di Jesolo to the lesser-known, but equally beautiful beaches along Slovenia, Croatia, Montenegro and Albania, the Adriatic coast is dotted with a myriad of wonderful beaches, charming medieval towns, sleepy fishing villages, historical wonders and hidden gems waiting to be discovered.
+From the tiny principality of San Marino and Italy’s jewels – Rimini, Venice and Lido di Jesolo, to the lesser-known, but equally beautiful beaches along Slovenia, Croatia, Montenegro and Albania, the Adriatic coast is dotted with a myriad of wonderful beaches, charming medieval towns, sleepy fishing villages, historical wonders and hidden gems waiting to be discovered.

 Another top travel destination this year seems to be Marseille, the European Capital of Culture of 2013.